Work Injuries Physical Therapy

-MultiCare Medical and its medical team is one of Nebraska’s leaders for treatment of worker’s compensation cases, auto accidents, and sports injuries with an emphasis on restoring function and overall wellbeing.
+MultiCare Medical and its medical team is one of Nebraska’s leaders for treatment of Work Injuries and worker’s compensation cases, auto accidents, and sports injuries with an emphasis on restoring function and overall wellbeing.

 The medical team and staff are experts at caring for patients injured on the job.
 We understand how important it is for injured workers to fully recover and return to work.
 To get you back to health faster, we provide on-site worker’s compensation services.
 Call MultiCare Medical today at 402-505-7989 to start your healing journey.

-Your Trusted Source for First Rate Comprehensive Injury Care
+Your Trusted Source for First Rate Comprehensive Work Injuries Care

 We specialize in helping injured workers not only restore function but also regain their pre-injury status.
 MultiCare Medical has provided treatment to thousands of patients with disc herniations, nerve injuries, back injuries, neck injuries, shoulder injuries, wrist injuries including carpal tunnel, and other musculoskeletal injuries.

 At MultiCare Medical, we begin every patient experience with a thorough examination.
 This may include orthopedic exams, neurological exams, digital X-ray, digital range-of-motion testing, and utilization of a pain analysis scale to fully comprehend the severity of the patient’s injury.

 Work-related injuries are complex.
 If you have suffered a work-related injury, you will benefit from our expert care and experience in handling work issues especially when it comes to communicating with case managers, insurance companies, and your employer.